Roberto Bacchiocchi (keyboards, vocals)

 collaboration of guitarist/producer Maurizio Mercuri.
 Since 2012 the line-up, called Agorà Unplugged featured Urbani, Gasparini, Cesari, guitarist Gabriele Possenti, cellist Gianni Pieri and drummer Massimo Manzi.

-A new CD, Ichinen, already announced years ago and never issued, is scheduled for release in 2013, including new and old compositions played by the latest line-up along with some unreleased recordings from 1978.
+A new CD, Ichinen, already announced a few years before, was finally issued in early 2014, including new and old compositions played by the latest line-up along with some unreleased recordings from 1978.

 |Live in Montreux||Atlantic (T 50171)||1975||single cover with foldout shaped tree - inner|